YellowOnion/steam-runtime-tools/README.md

 ====================================================================

-The steam-runtime-tools library provides low-level Unix-specific tools and functionality for the Steam client.
+The steam-runtime-tools library provides low-level Unix-specific tools and functionality for the Steam client, including the pressure-vessel tool that runs Steam games in containers.

 To support multiple architectures (currently only `i386` and `x86_64` are supported), you will need to build it once for each architecture and